mubiruabbasissaava/zoohackathon/README.md

 # zoohackathon 2021 Uganda (Team Loxodonta)
 National Digital Wildlife Tracking System (NDWTS)

-The NDWTS is a system that uses block-chain technology to track the origin and legality of the live animal.
+The NDWTS is a system that uses block-chain technology to track the origin and legality of the live wild animal.

 ![Dashboard](https://user-images.githubusercontent.com/94260966/141662960-6a318ece-d71a-4ae2-bfd8-6dcf6e76de82.PNG)